Nourish: Plant Based Eating in Bath.

 Back in January, Bounce and As Nature Intended challenged me to go vegan for 7 days as part of Veganuary.
 And, well seeings as this post is going live and it’s now March… I think it’s safe to say this new lifestyle I’ve adopted is sticking around.

-I may not be 100% vegan (I’m more of a veggie) but, James is really sticking with it and actually enjoying it.
-It’s given us both that push to be more creative and inventive in the kitchen which in turn, has made us re-find our love for homecoming and home foods.
+I may not be 100% vegan (I’m more of a veggie) but, some of my friends are really sticking with it and actually enjoying it.
+It definitely gave me the push to be more creative and inventive in the kitchen which in turn, made me re-find my love for homecoming and home foods.

 Previously home to the Beaufort, this newly refurbished restaurant is the brainchild of Robbie Tack, who has established a mouth-watering menu of entirely vegan and vegetarian cuisine.